-In the review and establishment of our compensation programs, we consider, among other factors, the anticipated accounting and tax implications to us and our executives.
-Section 162(m) of the Internal Revenue Code imposes a limit on the amount of compensation that we may deduct in any one year with respect to our NEOs.
-The Tax Cuts and Jobs Act (the "Tax Act") generally eliminated the exception that allowed for the deductibility of certain performance-based compensation which was effective for certain compensation agreements entered into after November 2, 2017, for covered employees (as defined in the Tax Act).
-We will seek to maintain flexibility in compensating our executives in a manner designed to promote our corporate goals and therefore we have not adopted a policy requiring all compensation to be deductible.
-The Committee will continue to evaluate, what if any, changes should be made to its compensation programs regarding the deductibility of compensation.
+In the review, establishment, and operation of our compensation programs, we consider, among other factors, the anticipated accounting and tax implications to us and our executives.
+Section 162(m) of the Internal Revenue Code limits the amount of compensation that we may deduct in any one year with respect to our NEOs.
+The Tax Cuts and Jobs Act (the "Tax Act") generally eliminated the exception that allowed for the deductibility of certain performance-based compensation for covered employees (as defined in the Tax Act).
+We seek to maintain flexibility in compensating our executives in a manner designed to promote our corporate goals and therefore we have not adopted a policy requiring all compensation to be deductible.
+The Committee will continue to evaluate what, if any, changes should be made to the Company's compensation programs regarding the deductibility of compensation.